r00b/cessna-private-pilot-course/1.4-preparing-for-solo-flight/1-airspace.md

 ### Basics of the Airspace System
 * Organized into several classes
 * Comply with International Civil Aviation Organization (ICAO) format of airspace classification
-* Depend on complexity/density of air traffic, nature of operations in airspace, level of safety required, national interested
+* Depend on complexity/density of air traffic, nature of operations in airspace, level of safety required, national interests
 * Two types
   * Uncontrolled airspace
     * No separation service for IFR flights